High Pass Filter Calculator

 Non-inverting op-amp high-pass filter; and

 Inverting op-amp high-pass filter.

 Input the values for which you are designing.
-The passive (RC and RL) filters let you fine-tune the component values and the desired cutoff frequency, while the active (op-amp) filters also let you adjust the gain on your output.
+The passive RC and RL filters (both RLC circuits) let you fine-tune the component values and the desired cutoff frequency, while the active (op-amp) filters also let you adjust the gain on your output.

 Keep reading if you want to learn how they work!

 💡 The high-pass filter calculator lets you enter whatever values you know, and it will calculate the other values for you.
 It adjusts its equations according to your choice of filter type.

 A high-pass filter is an electronic circuit that removes low-frequency components from a given AC signal.
 In other words, it blocks low frequencies and lets high frequencies pass through it.
 That's why we call it a "high-pass filter".

 What does this mean in practice?
 Take a look at the Bode plot for high-pass filters below.

 A Bode plot (like the one above) illustrates a circuit's frequency response, which is another word for how it amplifies signals of certain frequencies and damps others.
 A high-pass filter's frequency response suppresses low-frequency signals, which we can see all the way up to .
 That frequency is called the cutoff frequency, and it's what defines any high-pass filter: